charbonnierg/public-hiring-test/PULL_REQUEST.md

 - [x] `FoodProductModule` to handle the food product CRUD operations.

-- [x] `FootprintScoreModule` to handle the carbon footprint calculation and storage.
+- [x] `CarbonFootprintModule` to handle the carbon footprint calculation and storage.

 Run `yarn docs` and open the `http://localhost:8080` to see the documentation for each module.